AnonymerNiklasistanonym/RaspiForBeginners/README.md

 * Than a strange window should open itself that asks for a username and password
 * You type in as your username **pi** and as password your **your secure password**

-Viola, there you have your Raspberry Pi desktop on your Windows computer.
+Voilà, there you have your Raspberry Pi desktop on your Windows computer.

 ### Method for Android or Linux Distributions